musaubrian/sw/README.md

 # sw

-This is an attempt at creating a model/ next token predictor for swahili, because my keyboard supports adding new models, but most models are in and for english.
+This is an attempt at creating a model/ next token predictor for swahili, because I thought it would be neat

 > [!WARNING]
 >